haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 * the duration of the final video frame is always known
 * users will not notice if I skip the final video frame
 * users will never want to play videos in reverse
+* users will not notice if I skip a video frame when pausing

 ## .. video/image files